ragibson/levy-stable-benchmarks/README.md

 ##### Where did these PDF/CDF tables come from?
 Are they accurate?

-TODO: Nolan quantile table may have some inaccuracies, but this needs more testing to verify
+TODO: Nolan quantile table definitely has inaccuracies in the tails and issues from their rounding, but this needs more testing to verify

 ##### What are some known limitations of this benchmark?

 TODO: beta < 0 implementation is assumed correct (by symmetry)

-TODO: behavior **very** far out (p < 0.00001) into the tails is not tested, but this is probably a minor concern in practice
+TODO: behavior **very** far out (p < 0.00001) into the tails is not tested, but this is probably a minor concern in most applications

 ##### Why is the range of tested absolute tolerances different for CDF vs. PDF?